jfcg/sorty/README.md

 sorty is an in-place [QuickSort](https://en.wikipedia.org/wiki/Quicksort) implementation \(with [InsertionSort](https://en.wikipedia.org/wiki/Insertion_sort) as subroutine\) and does not require extra memory.
 Call corresponding Sort\*() to sort your slice in ascending order.
 For example:
 ```
-sorty.SortS(your_string_slice, mx)
+sorty.SortS(string_slice, mx)
 ```
-A Sort\*() function should not be called by multiple goroutines at the same time. mx is the maximum number of goroutines used for sorting simultaneously.
+mx is the maximum number of goroutines used for sorting simultaneously.

 ### 'go test' results on various computers
 All computers run 64-bit Manjaro Linux.
 Comparing against [sort.Slice](https://golang.org/pkg/sort), [sortutil](https://github.com/twotwotwo/sorts) and [zermelo](https://github.com/shawnsmithdev/zermelo).